UTS-eResearch/pbsweb/INSTALL.md

 There are two install scripts which aid the installation (`install_dependencies.sh` & `install_pbsweb.sh`) but there are still quite a few procedures to do manually.
-They are not difficult, but they are not included in the install script because some of those steps are risky to automate in a script.
+They are not difficult, but they are not included in the install script because some of those steps should be done manually by you.

 Follow the procedure below to perform the installation.

 ## Installation Procedure

+On our HPC I have the web server and this software installed on the login node.
+You could also install this on a small virtual machine which has the PBSPro client installed.
+It should not be installed on the head node as that should be dedicated to solely running the cluster.

-### 1. Checkout the PBSWeb Repo
+### 1. Checkout the PBSWeb Repository

     $ cd
     $ mkdir git